amazon-archives/aws-mobile-react-sample/README.md

 ## Using the default Greetings Component

-This application is using a custom nav with it's own logout buttong.
+This application is using a custom nav with it's own logout button.
 However, the **Authenticator** component can provide a default **Greetings** component which displays the username and a login/logout button.
 You can enable this by removing the **Greetings** element from the **Authenticator's 'hide' array** in index.js.

 ## Application walkthrough

 ![Alt Text](/media/Mainpage.PNG)

   1. Open a browser to `http://localhost:8080` and view the **Authenticator** component.
 Choose **Sign Up Now** and type in a username, password, email address and phone number.

-Alternatively, you can enable federated sign-in, select the provider, and skip to step 5.
+  Alternatively, if you have enabled federated sign-in you can select the provider and skip to step 5.

   2. You should recieve a 6-digit verification code via SMS.
 Type this into the screen and select **Validate**.